Magic: The Gathering: Inception

-Richard Garfield had an early attachment to games during his youth: before settling down in Oregon, his father, an architect, had brought his family to Bangladesh and Nepal during his work projects.
+Richard Garfield had an early attachment to games during his youth: before settling down in Oregon, his father, an architect, had taken his family to Bangladesh and Nepal during his work projects.
 Garfield did not speak the native languages, but was able to make friends with the local youth through playing cards or marbles.
 Once back in the United States, he had heard of Dungeons & Dragons but neither his local game store nor his friends had a copy, so he developed his own version of what he thought the game would be based on the descriptions he had read, which considered closer to Clue, with players moving from room to room fighting monsters with a fixed end-goal.
 When Garfield eventually got copies of the Dungeons & Dragons rulesets, he was surprised that it was a more open-ended game but was "dreadfully written".
 Dungeons & Dragons's open-endedness inspired him, like many others, to develop their own game ideas from it.
-For Garfield, this was a game he called Five Magics, based on five elemental magics that were drawn from geographically-diverse areas.
+For Garfield, this was a game he called Five Magics, based on five elemental magics that were drawn from geographically diverse areas.
 While this remained the core concept of Five Magics, Garfield continued to refine the game while growing up, often drastically changing the base type of game, though never planned to publish this game.

 In 1991, Garfield was a doctoral candidate in combinatorial mathematics at University of Pennsylvania and had been brought on as an adjunct professor at Whitman College.
 During his candidacy, he developed his ideas and had playtested RoboRally, a board game based on moving robots through a factory filled with hazards.
 Garfield had been seeking publishers for the title, and his colleague, Mike Davis, suggested the newly formed Wizards of the Coast, a small outfit established by Peter Adkison, a systems analyst for Boeing in Seattle.
 In mid-1991, the three arranged to meet in Oregon near Garfield's parents' home.
 Adkison was impressed by RoboRally but considered that it had too many logistics and would be too risky for him to publish.
 He told Garfield and Davis that he liked Garfield's ideas and that he was looking for a portable game that could be played in the downtime that frequently occurs at gaming conventions.

 After the meeting, Garfield remained in Oregon to contemplate Adkison's advice.
 While hiking near Multnomah Falls, he was inspired to take his Five Magics concept but apply it to collectible color-themed cards, so that each player could make a customizable deck, something each player could consider part of their identity.
 Garfield arranged to meet with Adkison back in Seattle within the week, and when Adkison heard the idea, he recognized the potential that this would be a game that could be expanded on indefinitely with new cards in contrast to most typical tabletop games; Adkison later wrote on the idea on a USENET post "If executed properly, [the cards] would make us millions."
 Adkison immediately agreed to produce it.